Tserith/AEBoost/README.md

 ![](Media/boost.png)

-## TotemPetAssist
+## PetAssist

-Pets spawned with a totem default to assist mode.
+Pets default to assist mode.

 *Note: This will not be displayed in the follower window.*